ibrahimkimaro/kaluuuexpress-App/FIREBASE_SETUP.md

-# Firebase Configuration Guide for Kaluu Express Cargo
+# Firebase Configuration Guide for Kaluu/Bozen Cargo

 ## Overview
-This guide explains how to set up Firebase Cloud Messaging (FCM) for push notifications in your Kaluu Express Cargo app.
+This guide explains how to set up Firebase Cloud Messaging (FCM) for push notifications in your Kaluu/Bozen Cargo app.

 ## Prerequisites
 1. A Google account